History of the European Cup and UEFA Champions League: Creation of the European Cup

 The Campeonato Sudamericano de Campeones, or "South American Championship of Champions", kicked off in 1948 after years of deliberation and organisation and set into motion the antecedent of the Copa Libertadores.
 French sports journalist Jacques Ferran became fascinated with the 1948 South American idea of a continental club champions league.
 The UEFA document on the history of the European Cup confirms that Jacques Ferran and Gabriel Hanot, journalists for the French sports newspaper L'Équipe, were the founding fathers of the European Cup.
 In interviews to the Brazilian sports TV programme Globo Esporte in 2015 and Chilean newspaper El Mercúrio in 2018, Jacques Ferran said that the South American Championship of Champions was the inspiration for the European Cup: "How could Europe, which wanted to be ahead of the rest of the world, not be able to accomplish a competition of the same kind of the South American one?
 We needed to follow that example."

 The summer of 1953 saw Wolverhampton Wanderers play a friendly match against a South African XI to begin a remarkable run of victories over the next months.
 Wolves played a series of friendlies against foreign opposition such as Racing Club of Argentina, Spartak Moscow of the Soviet Union, among others, before meeting Honvéd of Hungary in a game televised live on the BBC.
 The Honvéd team included many of the Hungary national team, which was dominating world football at the time.
 Wolves won the game 3–2, which led their manager Stan Cullis and the British press to proclaim them as "Champions of the World".
 This was the final spur for Hanot who had long campaigned for a European-wide club tournament to determine who was the best of the continent.

 The UEFA Congress of March 1955 saw the proposal raised, with approval given in April of that year, and the kick-off of the first European Cup the following season.
-However, the would be no Soviet (until 1967) or English teams in the first tournament.
+However, there would be no Soviet (until 1967) or English teams in the first tournament.